slowernews/wisdom-tldr/README.md

 > *'I don't tell my boys them how to live.
 I live fully and let them see.'*

+> *'If you get a C or lower, I’ll buy you a present.
+If you score higher than that, I won’t buy you anything, because you won’t need it.'*

+> *'My advice is my autobiography instead of slogans.
+People relate better like that.' -- James Altucher*

 <!--
 educating kids
 convenience for you vs best thing for the kid.